-43 3.
-Simulation
+3. Simulation

-We simulated muons from an $E^{-1.4}$ power-law spectrum in the energy range of 10TeV to 44 10PeV with a full 4π angular distributions.
+We simulated muons from an $E^{-1.4}$ power-law spectrum in the energy range of 10TeV to 10PeV with a full 4π angular distributions.
 The muons were injected at a cylinder surface from 45 somewhat outside the detector and then propagated through the ice.
 The injection surface is shown 46 in ??.
-The light emerging by catastrophic energy losses of the muons as well as the smooth 47 Cherenkov light were simulated with direct photon propagation.
+The light emerging by catastrophic energy losses of the muons as well as the smooth Cherenkov light were simulated with direct photon propagation.
 The simulation features a bulk 48 ice model, and the hole ice which is the closest to the strings has been simulated.
-As the direct 49 propagation is time consumptious, the detector simulation for D-Egg and PDOM are sharing the 50 same photon simulation as input.
+As the direct 49 propagation is time consumptious, the detector simulation for D-Egg and PDOM are sharing the same photon simulation as input.
 For a further increase in simulation efficiency, several simplifi-51 cations were made.
-Consequently, the effects of glass and gel and the module geometry are not 52 simulated individually, instead the photons are weighted with the angular sensitivity of the module 53 as well as the wavelength dependent quantum efficiency.
-The efficiency of the photocathode is 54 assumed to be the same over the whole area.
+Consequently, the effects of glass and gel and the module geometry are not 52 simulated individually, instead the photons are weighted with the angular sensitivity of the module as well as the wavelength dependent quantum efficiency.
+The efficiency of the photocathode is assumed to be the same over the whole area.
 To further increase the efficiency of the simulation, 55 the modules are oversized and the number of propagated photons is decreased accordingly.
-56 The noise introduced by the PMT and the glass housing is simulated in the same way for D-Egg and 57 PDOM, however the absolute values are scaled by the photocathode area.
+The noise introduced by the PMT and the glass housing is simulated in the same way for D-Egg and PDOM, however the absolute values are scaled by the photocathode area.
 Further simplifications 58 are made in the PMT and sensor simulation.
-The PMT simulation is done as for the PMT used in 59 IceCube, as they are very similar in their behaviour.
-The benefit of this is that the same simulation 60 chain can be used for D-Egg as well as for the IceCube DOMs.
+The PMT simulation is done as for the PMT used in IceCube, as they are very similar in their behaviour.
+The benefit of this is that the same simulation chain can be used for D-Egg as well as for the IceCube DOMs.
 As the readout electronics for the 61 D-Egg is not yet finalized, we assume a perfect readout with an infinitesimal small binning in time.
-62 This means that each photoelctron which comes out of the PMT simulation yields an SPE pulse 63 which charge is determined by the weight assigned to the simulated photoelectron by the PMT 64 simulation.
-The ideal conversion also implies that there is no callbration step for IceCbube-Gen2 65 in the simulation.
-66 simulated IceCube to our best knowledge and in a comparabIceCube-Gen2 le way to the IceCube simulations.
+This means that each photoelctron which comes out of the PMT simulation yields an SPE pulse which charge is determined by the weight assigned to the simulated photoelectron by the PMT simulation.
+The ideal conversion also implies that there is no callbration step for IceCbube-Gen2 in the simulation.
+So far, no trigger has been developed for Gen2, thus we are using a simple multiplicity trigger which is based on the simulated PMT pulses.
+However as the as the IceCube-Gen2 array as shown in 1 includes also the IceCube array, we have simulated IceCube to our best knowledge and in a comparabIceCube-Gen2 le way to the IceCube simulations.